What to do if your home insurance is refused or cancelled

 3. Disclosure issues

-4. A change in your circumstances
+4. A change in circumstances

-Insurance providers can change their minds about what types of risk they want to insure.
+Insurance providers can change their minds about what types of risk they want to insure against.
 For example, some providers no longer offer flood cover following the impact of major floods.
 Others may have once insured a particular type of non-standard home but no longer wish to, based on their claims experience.

-However, each provider has their own criteria and systems for calculating risk – so just because you’ve been turned down by one, doesn’t mean another will do the same.
+It’s worth noting that each provider has its own criteria and way of calculating risk.
+So just because you’ve been turned down by one, doesn’t mean another will do the same.

 What to do if you’ve been refused home insurance cover